 - Publ.
 959 - Characterization Study of Temper Embrittlement of Chromium-Molybdenum Steels

 - RP 970 - Work Process for Development of Corrosion Control Diagrams (New document)

 Vice-Chair: Peter Risse, Chevron Energy Technology Company

-Visit NACE.org and click on “Calendar of Events" for meeting logistics and other information.
+Visit API.org and click on “Calendar of Events" for meeting logistics and other information.